FMG

 But while their back-end logistics were airtight, their digital storefronts told a different story: inconsistent UX, dated UI, and a lack of scalable design standards across client sites.
 Each portal required heavy manual customization, causing inefficiencies for both internal teams and end users.

-The Problem
+The challenge

 Research & Discovery